 In recent years, multiple new solutions have come on the market to solve the problem of getting so many emails that it affects other parts of your job.
 Unless your job is to solely answer emails, spending hours upon hours processing an inbox will prevent you from focusing on the more essential aspects of your job.

 What are the best solutions for email app organizers?
 Let’s take a look at the most common options and services for streamlining your email inbox.

 Spike Priority Inbox

-Spike is a modern Inbox that brings together your email, video/audio calls, Notes, Tasks, and to-dos, all into a single digital workspace.
+Spike is a modern email app with an advanced Inbox that brings together your email, video/audio calls, Notes, Tasks, and to-dos, all into a single digital workspace.
 As the world’s first Conversational Email, Spike turns your emails into simple, chat-like conversations that look just like a text message thread – improving the way you communicate – saving you time, and eliminating confusion.

 One of Spike’s most useful features is a Priority Inbox.
-Priority Inbox puts your most important messages front and center.
+Priority Inbox sorts your emails and puts your most important messages front and center.
 It puts your less important messages, such as newsletters, receipts, and other marketing emails into your Other Inbox.

 The Other Inbox can be left alone during the day and you can quickly archive it all with a few taps once you see that nothing inside of it is very important (it’s probably not).
 Priority Inbox makes your email work for you by just showing the most important items.

 - Price: Free for personal users and has various pricing plans for business users